NilsBroer/INN1-2/README.md

 - ...and the `docs` folder, which hosts the index.html containing the interface.

 The latter of the two has been deployed on github-pages and can be viewed [right here!](https://nilsbroer.github.io/INN1-2/) <br>
-There is even a test-contract deployed on the rinkeybee testnet.
+There is even a test-contract deployed on the Rinkeby testnet.

 ---